Ashland Community and Technical College School Images

 Admissions

-With an open admissions policy in place, Ashland CTC accepts all applicants who have earned a high-school diploma or GED.
+Admissions are non-competitive.
+The college accepts all applicants who have earned a high-school diploma or GED.
 Some students are admitted through in-state tuition deals with nearby West Virginia and Ohio, but the overwhelming majority of students are native to Kentucky.
 The college recommends that high-school students take at least 4 years of English, 3 of math and 2 of both science and social studies.
 This particular course breakdown ensures that students leave high-school fully prepared to succeed at the collegiate level.

-The first step in gaining admission to Ashland CTC is filling out an application either on paper or online.
+The first step in gaining admission is filling out an application either on paper or online.
 Next, every applicant must submit official high-school transcripts or GED scores.
-Assessment testing is required to help Ashland CTC officials determine an applicant’s proficiency with English, reading and math.
+Assessment testing is required to help officials determine an applicant’s proficiency with English, reading and math.
 Prospective students can take the ACT or SAT exam, but may be asked to also take the ASSET or COMPASS test if scores on the former exams fall below a certain number.
 No one will be denied general admissions because of test scores.

 Financial Aid

-After prospective students have submitted their Ashland CTC application and required documents, the next hurdle is to apply for financial aid.
+After prospective students have submitted their application and required documents, the next hurdle is to apply for financial aid.
 Even community colleges are too expensive for most students to pay for out-of-pocket, therefore numerous assistance programs are in place.
 Students begin the process by filling out the Free Application for Federal Student Aid, or FAFSA.
 The information provided on the FAFSA will be used to produce a Student Aid Report, which the Office of Financial Aid will consult as they generate a package for each student with demonstrated need.
-The majority of students at Ashland CTC receive financial aid of some form.
+The majority of students receive financial aid of some form.
 The main categories of financial aid are grants, scholarships and loans.

 Grants